Flight forced to abort takeoff at Reagan National Airport to avoid another plane. It’s the second such incident in 6 weeks - KESQ

 (CNN) — An American Airlines flight bound for Boston was forced to abort takeoff at Ronald Reagan Washington National Airport on Wednesday morning to avoid another plane that was landing.

-The Federal Aviation Administration said it’s investigating what happened.
+The Federal Aviation Administration and the National Transportation Safety Board said it’s investigating what happened.
 It’s the second such incident at the Washington, DC, airport in the last six weeks.

 “An air traffic controller cancelled the takeoff clearance for American Airlines Flight 2134 because another aircraft was cleared to land on an intersecting runway,” the FAA said in a statement about Wednesday’s scare.